-Phoebe Osborne is a multi-instrumentalist, singer and composer based in London who specialises in using music in creative and collaborative ways.
+Phoebe Osborne is a singer, multi-instrumentalist, and composer based in London who specialises in using music in creative and collaborative ways.
 Phoebe is fascinated in how music can facilitate expression, affect relationships and create community.

 Over the past fourteen years, Phoebe has worked with a range of diverse arts organisations, including Creative Futures, Green Shoes Arts, London Philharmonic Orchestra, Drake Music, Create Arts, and Emergency Exit Arts.
 Phoebe uses singing, song-writing, creative composition, musical games and accessible music technology, to engage a variety of groups, including Looked After Children, adults with mental health problems, deaf children, and children and adults with additional needs.